 Depending on whether you used a recruitment agency or an internal recruiter, you suddenly started having mixed feelings about the job.

 Different questions start popping up on your mind.

 What if the interviewer doesn’t like me?
-What if they don’t like my face?
+And what if they don’t like my face?
 What if I start shaking?
 Should I smile or not?

 Just relax.
 Calm down.
 It’s not always like that.
-I’ll explain.
+I’ll explain it.